-- 1) Member of the Presidential Board of DEKRA e.V., Stuttgart, Germany - 2) Member of the Advisory Board, EJOT Holding GmbH & Co.
-KG, Bad Berleburg, Germany, since 14 March 2022 Member of the Advisory Board, Talbot Holding GmbH, Aachen, Germany, since 26 August 2022
+- 1) Member of the Presidential Board of DEKRA e.V., Stuttgart, Germany - Member of the Advisory Board, EJOT Holding GmbH & Co.
+KG, Bad Berleburg, Germany Member of the Advisory Board, Talbot Holding GmbH, Aachen, Germany

 Proposal on the Appropriation of the Net Retained Earnings of KSB SE & Co.
 KGaA